Sigyn Therapeutics Announces Filing of 2022 Annual Report on SEC Form 10-K

-/EIN News/ -- SAN DIEGO, CA, March 31, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Sigyn Therapeutics, Inc. (OTCQB: SIGY) (“Sigyn Therapeutics” or the “Company”), a development-stage company that creates blood purification technologies to address unmet needs in global health, announced today the filing of its Form 10-K annual report with the United States Securities and Exchange Commission ("SEC") for the year ended December 31, 2022.
+SAN DIEGO, CA, March 31, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Sigyn Therapeutics, Inc. SIGY ("Sigyn Therapeutics" or the "Company"), a development-stage company that creates blood purification technologies to address unmet needs in global health, announced today the filing of its Form 10-K annual report with the United States Securities and Exchange Commission ("SEC") for the year ended December 31, 2022.

 During the course of 2022, the Company continued its advancement of Sigyn Therapy™ toward first-in-human studies.
 Based on a demonstrated ability to deplete viral pathogens, bacterial toxins and inflammatory cytokines from human blood plasma, Sigyn Therapy establishes a strategy to address pathogen-associated inflammatory disorders that are not treatable with drug therapies.
 Candidate treatment indications include endotoxemia and inflammation in end-stage renal disease patients, sepsis (leading cause of hospital deaths), community acquired pneumonia (a leading cause of death among infectious diseases), and emerging pandemic threats.